victorazzam/mic/README.md

 | JJD - Can't Say No | NoCopyrightSounds | [on ncs.io](http://ncs.io/CantSayNo) |
 | Peter Pan (version 3 Dramatic Reading) | LibriVox | [on librivox.org](https://librivox.org/peter-pan-dramatic-reading-by-j-m-barrie) |
 | Peter Pan (version 2) | LibriVox | [on librivox.org](https://librivox.org/peter-pan-version-2) |

+The sounds were recorded by playing the sourced audio through a loudspeaker directly facing 5 microphones that were connected to a TASCAM Model 12 audio interface.

 ## License